Introducing Text Control Agent Skills

 At Text Control, we are actively working to make development with TX Text Control easier in the age of AI assisted programming.

-Alongside the introduction of Text Control Agent Skills, we are preparing to release the Text Control MCP Server.
+Alongside the introduction of Text Control Agent Skills, we have released the Text Control MCP Server.
 This server exposes more than 30 developer tools to AI assistants.
 These tools provide access to documentation, a blog search, and other resources to help AI agents find the right information when generating code.

 Together, Agent Skills and the MCP server provide a robust foundation for AI-aware development with TX Text Control.